 "In our study, 44% of respondents told us they've been stiffed by a client before." —And Co

-- Working with a contract
+- Setting boundaries by working with a contract

 - Making regular back-ups of your work